icerpc/icerpc-csharp/examples/README.md

 This example application illustrates how to make bidirectional calls.

 ## [Compress](./Compress/)
-Compress shows how to stream compressed data from a client to a server.
+Compress illustrates how to compress the arguments and return value for an asynchronous invocation and wait for the reply.

 ## [GenericHost](./GenericHost/)